Materials-Consortia/OPTIMADE/optimade.rst

 Provenance participation is category-gated (see section `Relationships Used by Multiple Entry Types`_):

-- Only ``data`` and ``execution`` entries participate in the six provenance relationships :field:`inputs`, :field:`outputs`, :field:`output_of`, :field:`input_for`, :field:`source_of`, and :field:`derived_from`.
+- Only ``data`` and ``execution`` entries participate in the eight provenance relationships :field:`inputs`, :field:`input_for`, :field:`creates`, :field:`created_by`, :field:`returns`, :field:`returned_by`, :field:`source_of`, and :field:`derived_from`.
-- ``metadata`` entries participate in none of the six provenance relationships — neither as the defining entry nor as a target.
+- ``metadata`` entries participate in none of the eight provenance relationships — neither as the defining entry nor as a target.
-  A :entry:`metadata` entry such as a :entry:`references` entry can still be linked in the ordinary way through a type-keyed relationship (e.g., the existing :field:`references` relationship on a structure); it simply cannot appear under any of the six provenance keys.
+  A :entry:`metadata` entry such as a :entry:`references` entry can still be linked in the ordinary way through a type-keyed relationship (e.g., the existing :field:`references` relationship on a structure); it simply cannot appear under any of the eight provenance keys.

 The default category is ``data``.
 Any entry type, standard or custom, that does not explicitly declare otherwise is ``data``.
 For the entry types standardized in this specification, the category is fixed regardless of whether it is explicitly declared: :entry:`runs` and :entry:`calculations` are ``execution``; :entry:`references` is ``metadata``; :entry:`structures`, :entry:`trajectories`, and :entry:`files` are ``data``.

-The :field:`category` field may be included in Entry Listing Info Endpoint responses (see section `Entry Listing Info Endpoints`_).
+The category of an entry type is declared through the :field:`x-optimade-category` key of the entry type's Property Definition (see the `definition of the x-optimade-category field`_), whose value is exposed in Entry Listing Info Endpoint responses (see section `Entry Listing Info Endpoints`_).
 This mechanism exists primarily so that provider-specific ``execution``-like entry types can declare :val:`"execution"` in their own :endpoint:`/info/<entry_type>` endpoint and thereby participate in the provenance relationships without requiring further changes to this specification.

-    **Validator note**: because :field:`category` gates provenance participation, a custom execution-like entry type that omits the field silently defaults to ``data``, and its intended placement under a run's :field:`inputs` or :field:`outputs` becomes non-conformant — with no error, because the default is silent.
+    **Validator note**: because :field:`x-optimade-category` gates provenance participation, a custom execution-like entry type that omits the field silently defaults to ``data``, and its intended placement under a run's :field:`inputs`, :field:`creates`, or :field:`returns` becomes non-conformant — with no error, because the default is silent.
     Validators SHOULD warn when a custom entry type participates in provenance relationships in a way that contradicts its (possibly defaulted) category.

 Properties Used by Multiple Entry Types